willwnekowicz/simple-docker-registry/README.md

 2. [NGINX](https://registry.hub.docker.com/_/nginx/)
   Configured with SSL certs and linked to the docker-registry container

 Dependencies: You'll need Git and Docker already installed on your server.
+Need a server?
+I recommend [Digital Ocean](https://www.digitalocean.com/?refcode=f19a6a1ccdc8).

 ##Server Install Instructions